 Clinical Features of Anemia

-A careful history and physical are key in evaluating the anemic patient.
+A careful history and physical exam are essential in evaluating the anemic patient.
 The differential diagnosis can be substantially narrowed through these means, sparing the patient unnecessary, time consuming, and expensive investigations.
 Anemia of any source tends to present with similar findings; the astute clinician can use an effective history to better elucidate the mechanism.

 Critical questions to review include: